-The muscles you’re using will start to memorise placement and as you progress your brain will start to accumulate musical knowledge and as a nice side-effect you will actually start to regenerate parts of the brain!
+The muscles you’re using will start to memorise placement and as you progress your brain will start to accumulate musical knowledge.
+As a nice side effect you will actually start to regenerate parts of the brain!

 It can be something as simple as Twinkle Twinkle Little Star.

-If you feel you’re ready for something a little more challenging, take a look at this extremely popular easy beginner traditional Irish tune, Kitty’s Gone a’ Milking.
+If you feel you’re ready for something a little more challenging however, take a look at this extremely popular easy beginner traditional Irish reel, Kitty’s Gone a Milking.

 You can slow it down, break it into bite sized practice pieces and take it at your own pace.